How I Started A $10K/Month SEO Link Building Agency

 - How to Make Money Online Using Popular Online Trends - WPJournals

-You can see the “patterns” highlighted in green.
+You can see the “patterns” in bold.

 Next, we want to try and find as many sites as possible that match our patterns.